mleary/mleary/README.md

 - :mortar_board: I’m generally intrigued by many topics at once, but I am currently focused on a few larger projects/topics:

-  - :rocket: Building a personal AI assistant for my family.
+  - :rocket: Building a [personal AI assistant](https://github.com/mleary/leary_ai) for my family.

-  - :package: I've built multiple internal R packages and Python modules for data science work, and I'm exploring more advanced package management.
+  - :package: I've built multiple internal R packages and Python modules for data science work, and I'm exploring more advanced package management hosted remotely.

   - :triangular_ruler: Measuring / Assessing the quality of LLM outputs in a objective and reproducible manner.